Why Did US Dimes Stop Being Silver in 1965? The History Behind the Change

 LBJ Signs the Coinage Act — The Day Silver Coins Ended

-The Collector Hoarding That Happened Immediately
+The Hoarding That Happened Almost Overnight

 Pre-1965 Roosevelt Dimes — What Collectors Actually Value